-Record to Disk Parameters Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
+This location bypasses the location specified as the root folder in the Settings > General screen.
+Record to S3 Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
-File Name The file name pattern can include any string and up to five variables listed below.
+The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: Template • %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern $Y_recording\T.ts$ will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
-Default: 2 hours Keep recorded files for [hours] Specify the maximum time for storing the recording.
-Default: 0 hours Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
-This location bypasses the location specified as the root folder in the Settings > General screen.
+Default: 2 hours URL Specify the URL of the S3 bucket.
+Ignore TLS certificate errors TLS certificate for S3 bucket might be detected as faulty if bucket name contains dot[s].
+When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors and transmit the stream to its destination.
+Access Key The access key that is used for accessing the S3 bucket.